hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

           - apply to any device: `crypto isakmp key cisco address 0.0.0.0`
           - apply to exact devices: `crypto isakmp key cisco address 1.2.3.4` or `crypto isakmp key cisco address 1.2.3.4 255.255.255.255`
           - cmd `crypto isakmp key ciscXXXXXXXX address 172.16.0.0`: authenticates the IP address of the <span style="color: #bb6600;">172.16.0.0/32 peer</span> by using the key `ciscXXXXXXXX`
+      - action to authenticate the VPN by configuring DMVPN and entering the `crypto isakmp key cisc0380739941 address 0.0.0.0` command on hostA but tunnel is not being established to hostB: <span style="color: #bb6600;">Enter the same command on hostB.</span>
       - ensure that the ISAKMP key on the hub is used only for terminating traffic from the IP address of 172.19.20.24
         - define the <span style="color: #bb6600;">ISAKMP identity</span> used by the router when participating in the Internet Key Exchange (IKE) protocol: `crypto isakmp identity {address | hostname}`
         - configure a <span style="color: #bb6600;">preshared authentication key</span>: `crypto isakmp key Cisco0123456789 address 172.19.20.24`